GaloisInc/cardano-network-service-assurance/TODO/tracing-analysis.md

   - ASN.1 might also serve as inspiration as it deals properly with the whole issue of *hiding* the encodings of *abstract data*.

-A paradigm shift?
+We are encouraging a small paradigm shift in how we think about
+tracing:

-  - The **old** paradigm: contravariant tracing provides an elegant foundation for logging: thus, we immediately serialize and we're now back to the status quo; but we haven't used our contravariant tracers to their potential.
+  - The **old** paradigm: contravariant tracing provides an elegant foundation for logging: thus, we immediately serialize and we're now back to the status quo; but we haven't used the contravariant tracers to their potential.

   - The **new** paradigm: contravariant tracing provides new